Haider-Asif/Gene-expression-prediction/README.md

 2) Drag and drop the train.npz and the eval.npz files into the data directory
 3) To make sure that the zip file is not pushed please don't add it to the git directory, .npz files will automatically be ignored.

-As a final check - make sure before you run you are in the code directory, and the .npz files are properly placed in the data directory!
+As a final check - make sure before you run you navigate to the code directory, and the .npz files are properly placed in the data directory.

 # How to run the model